 Chapter 17 Wednesday, 0800 hours (8 AM)

-The Calfers streamed towards Zoo Central like ants returning to a hive.
-Except for a few on critical duty, the SkySafari spotter, a techie at the listening post, and one or two mobile sniper patrols, the Calfers were all there.
+From a second floor window of Zoo Center, Jack looked out.
+Calfers were streaming in like bees to a hive.
+Except for a few on critical duty, the Tramway spotter, a techie at the listening post, and one or two mobile sniper patrols, the Calfers were gathering for the 9AM broadcast and the pre-broadcast warm up.
 Joshua had suggested a pre-broadcast meeting and of late, with CALF without elected leadership, his suggestions had virtually the force of law.
-He had said having the membership on camera during the broadcast would be a show of solidarity, but knowing how groups work, he had another reason.
-The pre-broadcast, with the Calfers tooth by jowl in a smallish room, would be in the nature of a college pep rally.
-They would go on the air pumped up and united.
+He had said having the membership on camera during the broadcast would be a show of solidarity.

-Joshua had not yet arrived but Brian was there.
-No longer the elected leader, he never the less had the absolute control in his job of the moment, cameraman, director and producer of the TV broadcast.
-He was miking the set, running cable, and blocking the action when Joshua made his entrance with Jack and Wolf trotting in behind.
+Brian was miking the set, running cable, and blocking the action when Joshua made his entrance with Jack and Wolf trotting in behind.
 Joshua sat at his desk and waved everyone still.
 Only Brian continued moving, fastening a lavaliere mike to Joshuas collar and arranging Wolf for best photogenic effect.
 Joshua, ignoring Brians scurrying, began to speak.
 It was not a good nor memorable speech, but it was impassioned, and it did what it was supposed to.
 The CALF membership, approving, chanting, and shouting with righteous enthusiasm did not balk when Joshua announced they would sacrifice a hostage.
 Theyd take the hostage, throw him in the bear den, and let the polar bears decide his fate.

-The ice was broken by Jacks action, well planned as it turned out to have been.
-The volunteers were soon found.
+The ice was broken and the volunteers were soon found.
 Most of the membership though, still had serious reservations and were thinking how to deal with them when Joshua announced that the act would be broadcast live.

 "Thats impossible," shouted one of the techies.
 "Theres no way we could do a live feed.
 We have no RF relay and laying cable would degrade the signal."